district0x/district-ui-web3-tx/README.md

 This namespace contains web3-tx [mount](https://github.com/tolitius/mount) module.

 You can pass following args to initiate this module:
-* `:disable-using-localstorage?` Pass true if you don't want to store transaction receipts in a browser's localstorage
+* `:disable-using-localstorage?` Pass true if you don't want to store transaction data in a browser's localstorage

 ```clojure